Ben Carson defends Kavanaugh, says opponents 'desperate' to control courts

 "Having said that, we must also recognize that there are two sides to every story," Carson said.

-Late Friday, Senate Judiciary Committee Chairman Chuck Grassley granted another extension to Christine Blasey Ford, the woman who has accused Kavanaugh of sexual assault, to decide on whether she will testify before the panel regarding her allegations against Kavanaugh.
+Late Friday, Senate Judiciary Committee Chairman Chuck Grassley granted another extension to Christine Blasey Ford, the woman who has accused Kavanaugh of sexual assault, to decide on whether she will testify before the panel.

 The Associated Press contributed to this report.